watem-sedem/watem-sedem/docs/output.rst

 * Total deposition :math:`(kg)`: the total amount of sediment deposited in the landscape (not entering sewers or rivers)
-* Sediment leaving the catchment, via the river :math:`(kg)`: the amount of sediment that enters all river pixels
+* Sediment leaving the catchment, via the river :math:`(kg)`: the amount of sediment that enters any of the river pixels
-* Sediment leaving the catchment, not via the river :math:`(kg)`: the amount of sediment that enters pixels outside the model domain
+* Sediment leaving the catchment, not via the river :math:`(kg)`: the amount of sediment that exits the model domain (not via river pixels)

-if :ref:`Include buffers = 1 <includebuffers>` following row is added to the file:
+if the model choice ':ref:`Include buffers <includebuffers>`' is enabled, following row is added to the file:

 * Sediment trapped in buffers :math:`(kg)`: the amount of sediment that is trapped in all buffer basins.

-if :ref:`Include sewers = 1 <inlcudesewers>` following row is added to the file:
+if the model choice ':ref:`Include sewers <inlcudesewers>`' is enabled, following row is added to the file:

 * Sediment entering sewer system :math:`(kg)`: the amount of sediment that enters the sewer pixels